-Recent benchmarks target ML code generation and workflow evaluation.
-DSCodeBench~\citep{ouyang2025dscodebench} and DS-1000~\citep{ds100} collect large numbers of tasks from GitHub and StackOverflow but mainly assess snippet-level code.
-Full-pipeline benchmarks include DA-Code~\citep{huang-etal-2024-da}, which uses open datasets, and Weco-Kaggle~\citep{jiang2025aide} and MLE-bench~\citep{chan2025mlebench}, which leverage Kaggle workflows.
-MLE-bench evaluates LLM agents on 75 Kaggle competitions, with top systems achieving medal performance in 16.9\% of cases.
-These benchmarks advance pipeline evaluation, but remain restricted to English-only problem statements.
-ML²B closes this gap by enabling multilingual pipeline benchmarking.
+Recent benchmarks evaluate LLM capabilities for ML code generation across different scopes.
+DSCodeBench \citep{ouyang2025dscodebench} and DS-1000 \citep{ds100} assess snippet-level code from GitHub and StackOverflow.
+Full-pipeline benchmarks include DA-Code \citep{huang-etal-2024-da}, Weco-Kaggle \citep{jiang2025aide}, and MLE-bench \citep{chan2025mlebench}, which leverage Kaggle competitions.
+MLE-bench evaluates agents on 75 tasks; ML-Dev-Bench \citep{padigela2025mldevbenchcomparativeanalysisai} provides 30 tasks for debugging and API integration; MLAgentBench \citep{huang2024mlagentbenchevaluatinglanguageagents} offers 13 research-oriented scenarios.
+All are English-only.